dmrph/DecibelDetect/docs/weeklyreports/weekly_918.md

 - Research decibel detecting processes thoroughly

 #### Progress and Issues:
-- Gathered information on different notification systems and user engagement strategies.
+- Identified key features for the reporting interface, including noise type selection and GPS integration.

 #### Plans and Goals:
-- Implement a prototype for user subscription to noise alerts, allowing them to set their preferred noise thresholds.
+- Implement the "Report Noise Source" feature in the app, allowing users to submit noise reports with location and audio evidence.

 ---